 Rinds You Can Skip

-Cheese is the gift and wax rind is the inedible wrapping paper.
-Just like any gift, you should take the wrapping paper off first.
+If cheese is the gift and wax rind is the inedible wrapping paper, you should take the wrapping paper off just as you would with any gift.
 Semi-firm cheeses like gouda are often dipped into a wax that seals the cheese into a safe home while it ages.
-This type of rind helps maintain moisture in the cheese, so nothing gets in, or out.
-While technically food-safe (but still quite inedible), we’d advise removing a wax rind before digging into whatever cheese you’re planning on enjoying.
+This type of rind helps maintain moisture in the cheese, so nothing gets in or out.
+While technically food safe (but still quite inedible), we’d advise removing a wax rind before digging into whatever cheese you’re planning on enjoying.

 Our final stop on this journey of rinds is the natural rind.
-Organically formed on cheeses like parmesan, a natural rind forms on cheese that is aged in a temperature and humidity-controlled room.
+Organically formed on cheeses like parmesan, a natural rind forms on cheese that is aged in a temperature and humidity-controlled room also often known as a cave.
 As time goes on, the rind dries out and forms a hard, outer layer.

 These flavorful rinds are perfectly edible, but sadly too hard to enjoy on their own.
-However, they’re the perfect candidate for use in cooking soups or broths—make sure you hold onto them.
+However, they’re the perfect candidate for use when cooking soups or broths.
+Make sure you hold onto them!